justin-ferri/my_lidar_alarm/README.md

 # my_lidar_alarm

+Add this package to your ROS workspace.
+Then, use catkin_make to compile.

 An extension to wsnewman's lidar_alarm where multiple pings (51) are being utilized to determine how the robot should move.
 To view a demonstration of the code, conduct the following commands:

 ## Example usage_